 - 1) This insulator shall fall below all power attachment (including neutral) under broken guy conditions, and it should be a minimum of 200 cm (6 ft, 8 in) (where possible) from the pole attachment. - 2) If communication (telephone or TV cable) connections are on the pole, the guy insulator shall be in the standard location as shown.

-Location of guy strain insulator joint use and non-joint use, armless or crossarm for span guys
+Location of guy strain insulator joint use and non-joint use, armless or crossarm for span guys [See Rules 75-310 1) a) and 75-310 2).]

 Span guy